BBB Major a Friar Creation

 Saturday Night Live

-Since 2010, our own Vanessa Bayer ’04 is killing it as a cast member of SNL and has branched out to movies with her fun role in Trainwreck
+From 2010-2017, our own Vanessa Bayer ’04 killed it as a cast member of SNL and has branched out to fun roles in movies

 To the MOON and back